teohkt/ReactExercises/README.md

 npm start

-If you clone repo onto a new machine, you need to use 'npm install' to get all the dependencies on that machine.
+If you clone repo onto a new machine, you need to use the following to get all the dependencies on that machine. npm install